Image credit: MZ

 Since 2015, New York-based brand Kintu has been collaborating with artisans around the world to produce luxury handbags with an emphasis on generational conservation of artistry and craftsmanship.
 Made in Italy, Kintu bags are constructed using natural vegetable-tanned leather sourced around Europe, while the hardware comes from Kenya and handwoven brocade fabrics in India, making Kintu a truly global artisanal brand.
 The designs are minimalist, hardwearing, and practical.

-Kayu is a Californian brand that works with women cooperatives in the Philippines to produce their bags.
-They’re woven from seagrass straw, a natural weed that is harvested and dried by hand, meaning that eventually, the bags will biodegrade.
+Kayu is a Californian brand that works with women cooperatives in the Philippines to produce its bags.
+Its handbags are woven from seagrass straw, a natural weed that is harvested and dried by hand, meaning that eventually, the bags will biodegrade.
 Kayu also works with immigrant women in San Francisco who hand embroider the monograms onto each Kayu bag, which provides them with practical training and a fair income.
 With the goal to become a zero-waste brand within the next five years, Kayu focuses on both social impact and sustainability across the design and manufacturing process.

 Klès is an independent brand creating handcrafted leather bags and accessories.
 Its designs are minimal with a little twist and designed and crafted in England.
 All of its products are made using sustainable materials, including chemical-free vegetable tanned leather, and solid brass fittings.